gaearon/react-hot-loader/packages/react-hot-boilerplate/README.md

 This boilerplate is purposefully simple to show the minimal configuration for React Hot Loader.
 For a real project, you'll want to add a separate config for production with hot reloading disabled and minification enabled.
 You'll also want to add a router, styles and maybe combine dev server with an existing server.
 This is out of scope of this boilerplate, but you may want to look into [other starter kits](https://github.com/gaearon/react-hot-loader/blob/master/docs/README.md#starter-kits).

+### WebStorm

+Because the WebStorm IDE uses "safe writes" by default, Webpack's file-watcher won't recognize file changes, so hot-loading won't work.
+To fix this, disable "safe write" in WebStorm.

 ### Dependencies

 * React